SavidDanders/SavidDanders-Ender-Switchwire/Beeg Y-Motor Mod/README.md

 ## Future changes

-This is my passion project updates may be sporadic or non-existent.
+This is my passion project, updates may be sporadic or non-existent.
 With that being said I would like to improve this mod in the future.
 * Bill of Materials
 * Y-Axis Belt Tensioner
 * Updated CAD with all hardware